Why Yoga Camp?

 Tuition is $400 per week plus a $20 per student registration fee to cover camp t-shirts and other supplies.
 The first $100 of tuition is a non-refundable deposit (read more in FAQs and pricing policies).

-Early bird discount: Registration fee waived until February 16!
+Early registration discount: registration fee waived until Feb 15.

 Extended day $75 per week – Campers are welcome to join extended day with Games Club with Labyrinth until 5:45 pm.
 We offer a snack (air popped popcorn) before games club and campers are welcome to eat anything left from their packed lunch at that time if they like.